MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/install-biztalk-server-in-a-multi-computer-environment.md

         Unregistering an instance removes the registry entries, removes the NS$instance_name service (if present), and deletes the performance counters for the service.

 2. Upgrade your servers that have Notification Services instances to a higher edition of SQL Server 2005 Notification Services.

-    Click or navigate to the Feature Pack for Microsoft SQL Server 2005 - December 2008 (http://go.microsoft.com/fwlink/?LinkID=154501).

 3. To migrate your BAM databases based on the SQL Server version you are upgrading from, run the migration database command bm.exe program located in the BizTalk Server Tracking folder.
 For example, if SQL Server 2005 is upgraded to SQL Server 2008 R2, run the following in the command prompt with administrative credentials: `bm.exe migrate-sql –From:sql2005 –To:sql2008 –NSUser:<username>`.